flaturtha/CharlieChan/_murderwiki/the-americans-from-bret-harte-to-the-nineties.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Beginnings of the Realist Movement in English Short Stories
+### The Beginnings of the Realist Movement in English Short Stories
+{: .chaptertitle }

 To suppose that the short story cannot be excellent realism, advanced realism if you please, is absurd, as the Russians and the French, if no others, have proven.
 Yet, before the sixties, almost no good short stories in English were markedly realistic.
 Poe compounded his out of romanticism.
 Hawthorne struggled for realism, but did not get it, because it was not realism that he most wanted.
 O&#39;Brien, who gripped at situations, chose sensational ones, and Harte avoided the uncolored life.